Nexel1/amogdos/README.md

 # amogdos
-A work in progress meme dos clone that has an amogus theme
+A work in progress (sussy af) meme dos clone that has an amogus theme

 Amogus is a dead meme now but still I wanna make it